-^{}We thank Chitra Marti, Ben Shapiro, and Eric Tallman for excellent research assistance.
+^{} We are thankful to our discussant, Luca Gambetti, and conference participants who provided very helpful advice on how to improve the paper.
+We thank Chitra Marti, Ben Shapiro, and Eric Tallman for excellent research assistance.
 The views expressed in this paper are the sole responsibility of the authors and to not necessarily reflect the views of the Federal Reserve Bank of San Francisco or the Federal Reserve System.

-[†]Federal Reserve Bank of San Francisco; and Department of Economics, University of California, Davis (oscar.jorda@sf.frb.org; ojorda@ucdavis.edu).

-[‡]Federal Reserve Bank of San Francisco (fernanda.nechio@sf.frb.org).
+Jorda: oscar.jorda@sf.frb.org and ojorda@ucdavis.edu.
+Nechio: fernanda.nechio@sf.frb.org.

-1. INTRODUCTION
+1. Introduction

 The fortunes of the Phillips curve have ebbed and flowed ever since it was proposed by Phillips (1958).
-Although its origins are primarily as an empirical regularity, there is now a vast literature that provides more formal justification (see, e.g. Galí, 2008; Woodford, 2010, for a textbook review of the literature).
+Although its origins are primarily as an empirical regularity, there is now a vast literature that provides more formal justification (see, e.g. Galf, 2008; Woodford, 2010, for a textbook review of the literature).
 In recent times, the Great Moderation and the modern era of central banking brought about the apparent empirical demise of this core relationship.
 As central banks gained credibility and inflation targeting became wide-spread, inflation expectations became better anchored, although the debate is far from settled (see, e.g., Orphanides and Williams, 2005, Gürkaynak, Sack, and Swanson, 2005, and Gürkaynak, Levin, and Swanson, 2010).
 Starting in the mid-1980s, several advanced economies have generally experienced the business cycle with barely a ripple in inflation.
 Paradoxically, a credible, inflation-targeting central bank that cares about the tradeoff spelled by the Phillips curve and sets policy to offset fluctuations in aggregate demand will make empirical estimates of the Phillips curve appear flatter than they really are.
 The Phillips curve is fundamental for a central bank to evaluate counterfactual policy outcomes.
 It is not intended to be a forecasting tool.